yenyang/Anarchy/Anarchy/LongDescription.md

 * Line Tool by Algernon

 You can activate anarchy with the keyboard shortcut "Ctrl+A" or with the optional tool icon that only appears while using the above tools.
+Note for azerty users the shortcut is CTRL+Q.

 You can tell anarchy is active using optional Flaming Chirper, the tool icon, or a tooltip.